 I’m not saying these approaches won’t work – because they might.

 But if they do get responses, they will only be from people who need a job.

 The people who want a better job will have bailed after about 5 seconds reading time.
 That’s because they’re not as desperate as the people who need a job.

 There’s nothing inherently wrong with hiring people who need a job.
 Hey, it could even be commended as a righteous and noble thing to do.

 Isn’t that what Job Centres are for?

-If you’re only attracting people to your vacancies who are desperate for work, maybe you should stop branding yourself as a “Talent Acquisition (insert whatever you like here)” kind of person?
+If you’re only attracting people to your vacancies who are desperate for work, maybe you should stop calling yourself a “talent acquisition specialist”?